 4. One of your loved ones has lost his teeth particularly early?

 If you answered yes to any of the questions, be reassured.
 Modern preventive care can preserve the health of your teeth and gums.
-Luckily, your dentist and dental hygienist know how to prevent and treat these problems at the same time as providing you with the peace of mind!
+Luckily, the dentists and dental hygienists of Parkwest Dentist know how to prevent and treat these problems at the same time as providing you with the peace of mind!